 Some L classes also require the student to receive approval from the instructor and/or the department in order to enroll.
-If myBarnard (in the Comments and Reminders box) or the online directory of classes indicates that some permission is required, obtain the necessary approval(s) AND complete the online L procedure.
+If Student Planning or the online Directory of Classes indicates that some permission is required, obtain the necessary approval(s) AND complete the Add on Student Planning.
 If particular approval or a special procedure is required, you should follow that procedure, but you are not required to show proof of approval to the Registrar.

 Signing up for L Courses

 L signup will take place in mid-November, mid-April, and the first two weeks of each semester.
 There are also additional L signup windows in December and over the summer.
 See the Academic Calendar.
-Students do L signup on the program page of myBarnard.
-Appointment times are displayed on that screen, and there is a link to instructions.
-Scroll down to see all information and transaction records.
+Students do L signup as part of regular registration via Student Planning.
+Appointment times are displayed on myBarnard.

-You can enter call numbers at any time but you can add or drop an L course only during your appointment times.
+You can plan L courses at any time but you can register for, or drop, an L course only during your appointment times.

-If you are unable to complete the L course procedure for a particular class (e.g., the class is full) the class will NOT appear in List of Courses.
+If you are unable to complete the L course procedure for a particular class (e.g., the class is full) the class will remain yellow rather than green.
 You may continue to try to secure a place until the end of your last appointment.

 Wait List Function